 In other words, state law should not be subject to preemption if it prohibits otherwise unlawful acts.

 How Will Other Courts React to This Ruling?

-Preemption is a hot-button legislative issue.
-It tests the limits of States’ rights.
-In Hypertouch vs. ValueClick, it’s almost certain that the California Supreme Court, and perhaps the United States Courts of Appeals, will want to weigh in with opinions.
+Preemption is a hot-button legislative issue because it tests the limits of states’ rights.
+In Hypertouch vs. ValueClick, it’s almost certain that the California Supreme Court, and perhaps the United States Courts of Appeals, will want to weigh in.

 Hypertouch, Inc. v.
 ValueClick, Inc., et al., Los Angeles County Super.
 Ct.
 No. LC081000 (2011).